4r7hu3/ML-projects/README.md

 - [Cap2](Cap2): California Housing Prices analysis, using both descriptive and predictive methods such as EDA, regression and others.

-- [Cap3](Cap3): Classification modeling using the MNIST dataset and algorithms like logistic regression, K-NN and SVM.
+- [Cap3](Cap3): Classification modeling using the MNIST dataset and algorithms like SGD, k-NN, SVM and Random Forests.

 - In progress...